 Microsoft Office 365 is now available to all SPC students.
-Students will have access to email, file storage, and Microsoft Office applications including Word, Excel, PowerPoint, Access, Publisher, Outlook, Skype and OneDrive by logging into https://office.com or https://office.com or https://office.com or https://portal.office.com/account/#installs for more apps.
+Students will have access to email, file storage, and Microsoft Office applications including Word, Excel, PowerPoint, Access, Publisher, Outlook, Skype and OneDrive by logging into https://office.com with your SPC username MySPCusername@southplainscollege.edu (please note the @students has been dropped)

-All new student correspondence will be sent to their new o365 email account (student1234@southplainscollege.edu) and also forwarded to their Gmail account that will remain active.
+All new student correspondence will be sent to their new 365 email account (student1234@southplainscollege.edu).

-Instructor's Course Information: HUMA 1301: Introduction to Humanities - Spring 2020
+Instructor's Course Information: HUMA 1301: Introduction to Humanities - Fall 2021

-Name: Dr. Andrea McCourt Phone Number: (806)716-2458 Office: Levelland - Administration Room 127 Email Address: amccourt@southplainscollege.edu Lubbock Center Room 120K Course Website: Blackboard Preferred Contact Information : Because I teach on (southplainscollege.blackboard.com) both the Levelland and Lubbock campuses, email is typically the fastest way to contact me.
-Section 001 Meeting Time Section 272 Meeting Time Mondays and Wednesdays from 9:30 am-10:45 pm Tuesdays and Thursdays from 9:30-10:45 am Administration Building Room 150 Lubbock Center 127 - Section 273 Meeting Time Tuesdays and Thursdays from 11:00 a.m12:15 p.m.
-Lubbock Center 127 Section 001 Final Exam Time: Section 272 Final Exam time: Wednesday, May 6 from 8:00-10:00 a.m.
-Thursday, May 7 from 8:00-10:00 a.m.
-Levelland Administration Room 155 Lubbock Center 127 Section 273 Final Exam time: Tuesday, May 5 from 10:15 a.m12:15 p.m.
-Lubbock Center 127 Office Hours: Mondays: 8:45-9:30 a.m.; 2:15-5:30 p.m.
-(Levelland Campus) Tuesdays: 8:00-9:30 a.m.; 2:15-3:00 p.m.
-(Lubbock G Center) Wednesdays: 8:45-9:30 a.m.
-(Levelland Campus) Thursdays: 2:15-3:00 p.m.
-(Lubbock Center)
+Name: Dr. Andrea McCourt Phone Number: (806)716-2458 Office : Levelland - Administration Room 127 Email Address: amccourt@southplainscollege.edu Lubbock Center Room 120K Course Website: Blackboard Preferred Contact Information : Because I teach on (southplainscollege.blackboard.com) both the Levelland and Lubbock campuses, email is typically the fastest way to contact me.
+Final Exam Time: Students must take the final exam online in Blackboard during the first three days of Finals Week Office Hours: Mondays: 8:30 a.m Noon (Levelland Campus or virtual) Tuesdays: 8:30-11:00 a.m.
+(Lubbock Center or virtual) Wednesdays: 10:00 a.m. - Noon (Levelland Campus or virtual) Friday Office Hours by appointment (on campus or virtual)